Smash (wrestler): Outside wrestling and in popular culture

 Darsow balances his time between wrestling, his two businesses, his family, and the golf course.
 Darsow owns Added Value Printing, a printing company that specializes in hard-hats and medical supplies, and also sells real estate.
 In December 2008, Darsow's son, Dakota, signed a developmental contract with WWE.
 Darsow has worked with the Millennium Wrestling Federation (MWF)'s efforts with the Special Olympics.
 Darsow is good friends with Arn Anderson, Barry Horowitz, Bill Irwin, and Brad Rheingans.
 He was also good friends with Curt Hennig, Rick Rude (both of whom he attended high school with), Brady Boone, Dino Bravo, and Brian Adams.
 Japanese band Aural Vampire produced a song called "The Repoman" and use video footage of Darsow and other wrestlers in live performances.
 Former Ring of Honor performer Adam Pearce is often heckled by fans who call him "Repo Man" because he looks similar to Darsow.
 At one match in 2007, at the pay-per-view taping for Driven, against Takeshi Morishima, Pearce pulled a mask similar to the Repo Man's out of his tights and put it on to the delight of the crowd.

 Personal life

 In July 2016, Darsow was named part of a class action lawsuit filed against WWE which alleged that wrestlers incurred traumatic brain injuries during their tenure and that the company concealed the risks of injury.
-The suit is litigated by attorney Konstantine Kyros, who has been involved in a number of other lawsuits against WWE.
+The suit is litigated by attorney Konstantine Kyros, who has been involved in some number of other lawsuits against WWE.
 The lawsuit was dismissed by US District Judge Vanessa Lynne Bryant in September 2018.
 In September 2020, an appeal for the lawsuit was dismissed by a federal appeals court.

+Darsow released his own autobiography, Sickles, Studs & Stolen Cars: The Many Faces of Barry Darsow, on October 10, 2025.